 The dsPIC30F Flash program memory is organized into rows and panels.
-Each row consists of 32 instructions or 96 bytes.
-Each panel consists of 128 rows or 4K x 24 instructions.
-RTSP allows the user to erase one row (32 instructions) at a time and to program four instructions at one time.
-RTSP may be used to program multiple program memory panels, but the table pointer must be changed at each panel boundary.
+Each row consists of 32 instructions, or 96 bytes.
+Each panel consists of 128 rows, or $4K \times 24$ instructions.
+RTSP allows the user to erase one row (32 instructions) at a time and to program 32 instructions at one time.

 Each panel of program memory contains write latches that hold 32 instructions of programming data.
 Prior to the actual programming operation, the write data must be loaded into the panel write latches.
-The data to be programmed into the panel is loaded in sequential order into the write latches: instruction 0, instruction 1, etc. The instruction words loaded must always be from a group of 32 boundary.
+The data to be programmed into the panel is loaded in sequential order into the write latches; instruction 0, instruction 1, etc. The addresses loaded must always be from a 32 address boundary.

-The basic sequence for RTSP programming is to set up a table pointer, then do a series of TBLWT instructions to load the write latches.
+The basic sequence for RTSP programming is to set up a Table Pointer, then do a series of TBLWT instructions to load the write latches.
 Programming is performed by setting the special bits in the NVMCON register.
-Four TBLWTL and four TBLWTH instructions are required to load the four instructions.
-If multiple panel programming is required, the table pointer needs to be changed and the next set of multiple write latches written.
+32 TBLWTL and 32 TBLWTH instructions are required to load the 32 instructions.

-All of the table write operations are single word writes (2 instruction cycles) because only the table latches are written.
-A programming cycle is required for programming each row.
+All of the table write operations are single-word writes (2 instruction cycles), because only the table latches are written.